woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 - `pull_request_closed`: triggered when a pull request is closed or merged.
 - `tag`: triggered when a tag is pushed.
 - `release`: triggered when a release, pre-release or draft is created.
 (You can apply further filters using [evaluate](#evaluate) with [environment variables](./50-environment.md#built-in-environment-variables).)
 - `deployment`: triggered when a deployment is created in the repository.
+(This event can be triggered from Woodpecker directly.
+GitHub also supports webhook triggers.)
 - `cron`: triggered when a cron job is executed.
 - `manual`: triggered when a user manually triggers a pipeline.